claustrofob/Yotei/README.md

 ## Features

 - **Composable by design.** Each view is an independent SwiftUI `View` — use one, use several, arrange them however your layout requires.
-- **SwiftUI API, UIKit performance.** Heavy surfaces (scrolling schedule list, paging strip, date tabs) are backed by `UICollectionView` and `UIPageViewController` for smooth 60/120 Hz scrolling even with thousands of events.
+- **SwiftUI API, UIKit performance.** Heavy surfaces (scrolling schedule list, paging strip, date tabs) are backed by `UICollectionView` and `UIPageViewController` for smooth scrolling even with thousands of events.
 - **Deep customization via view factories.** Every cell, header, button, marker, and layout metric is produced by a protocol you can implement — no subclassing, no private API, no fighting the framework.
 - **Calendar-aware.** Respects the `\.calendar` environment, custom time zones, first-weekday settings, and locale-driven symbols.
 - **Drop-in defaults, escape hatches everywhere.** Start with `YoteiScheduleView(...)` and ship in two lines.
 Need a branded event pill?
 Implement one factory method.
 Need a fully custom day cell?
 Implement another.
 You are never locked in.
 - **Modern Swift.** Swift 6.2, strict concurrency, `@MainActor`-correct factories, `Sendable` domain types.
+- **Production ready.** Support for iOS 16+ makes Yotei available not only for modern startups but even for mature projects.

 ## Why Yotei